PrasadTharanga/wpmigrate/README.md

 # wpmigrate
-Wordpress Migration tool:  This PHP script helps to migrate datamase of Wordpress.
+Wordpress Migration tool:  This PHP script helps to migrate database of Wordpress.